 - Zheng, Y., Hatakka, M., Sahay, S., & Andersson, A. (2018).
 Conceptualizing development in information and communication technology for development (ICT4D).
 Information Technology for Development, 24(1), 1–14. https://doi.org/10.1080/02681102.2017.1396020

-[This is the first draft I developed of a commentary submitted to a final version submitted to an academic Journal with other colleagues that will not be published.
-So I am publishing here, so tp speak.]
+[This is the first draft I developed of a commentary submitted to an academic Journal with other colleagues that will not be published.
+So I am publishing here!]